 Please note that all items with the school logo or name must be ordered from Donnelly's.
 Students may wear uniform shorts from Donnelly's during the months of May, June, August and September, or at the discretion of the Principal.
 Girls may wear white or blue short socks during those same months.
-ESS gym shorts and t-shirts may be worn on gym days during warm weather.
+ESS gym shorts and t-shirts may be worn on gym days during warm weather, as the discretion of the Principal.

-SECTION V
+SECTION VI